thiagobien/ACL/workshop/05_Developing_Microservices/03_Deploy_Microservice_to_Staging/README.md

 **Deployment App to Staging**
 1. Update Deployment and Service specification - This step first sets the new version of the application in the deployment and service specification.
 Afterwards, it pushes the update to the GitHub repository *k8s-deploy-staging*.

-1. Deploy to staging namespace
+1. Deploy to staging namespace.
     ```
     kubectl -n staging apply -f .
     ```